CumulusNetworks/docs/content/cumulus-linux-43/Monitoring-and-Troubleshooting/Network-Troubleshooting/SPAN-and-ERSPAN.md

      69  6804 ERSPAN     all  --  swp1   any     anywhere             anywhere             ERSPAN src-ip:12.0.0.1 dst-ip:12.0.0.2
      ```

-The `src-ip` option can be any IP address, even if it dosen't exists in the routing table.
+The `src-ip` option can be any IP address, even if it does not exist in the routing table.
 The `dst-ip` option must be an IP address reachable through the routing table.
 The destination IP address must be reachable from a front-panel port; not the management port.
 Use `ping` or `ip route get <ip>` to verify that the destination IP address is reachable.
 Setting the `--ttl` option is recommended.

 If a SPAN destination IP address is not available, or if the interface type or types prevent using a laptop as a SPAN destination, read this {{<exlink url="https://docs.cumulusnetworks.com/knowledge-base/Configuration-and-Usage/Administration/Configure-ERSPAN-to-a-Cumulus-Linux-Switch/360040711774" text="knowledge base article">}} for a workaround.